everx-labs/everdev/README.md

 ```
 **Note:** The default signer and the initial balance value of 10 tokens will be used, unless otherwise specified through options.
 Also note, that some contracts may require a higher initial balance for successful deployment.
 DePool contract, for instance, requires a minimun of 21 tokens.

+Only one giver can be set for a network.
+Setting another one will overwrite the current giver.
+To view the current giver settings for all networks, use the `tondev network list` command (for details see the section [below](#list-registered-networks)).

 #### List registered networks